 Presentation of Candidte by parents and godparents

 Sunday, February 26th

-On Sunday the 26th, the Rev. Susan McCaffrey, Deacon at Grace Episcopal Church of Port Orange, FL will be visiting our church.
+On Sunday the 26th, the Rev. Susan McCaffrey, Deacon at Grace Episcopal Church of Port Orange, FL visited our church.

 2017 Spring Break Arts & Crafts